TheCloudMage/terraform-aws-s3-module/README.md

     description = "List of users/roles that will be granted permissions to PUT, and DELETE objects to/from the provisioned S3 bucket." default     = []
 }
+variable "public_access" {
+    type        = bool
+    description = "Specify if the bucket will be publicly readable (Recommended for static web hosting for public sites)." default     = false
+}
 variable "custom_policy" {
     type        = string
     description = "A bucket policy in the form of a data iam_policy_document.
 Use %BUCKET% for bucket name.
 This policy will be added to the read_access/write_access policy."